revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 <details><summary><b> Explanation</b></summary>

->we create the instance at the request time.
+>We create the instance at the request time.

 </details>
 </details>